Relief (1906 sternwheeler): Return to the Willamette

-On May 5, 1921, the Oregon Daily Journal reported Relief had been choesn to transport Oregon pioneers, and their guests, to a Founders’ Day Celebration the following Saturday, May 7, at Champoeg, Oregon, on the Willamette River.
+On May 5, 1921, the Oregon Daily Journal reported Relief had been chosen to transport Oregon pioneers, and their guests, to a Founders’ Day Celebration the following Saturday, May 7, at Champoeg, Oregon, on the Willamette River.
 The boat would carry only 150 passengers, and would be commanded on the trip by Captain Lumm.

 In June 1921 Relief transported cattle to upriver points on the Willamette.

 In late October or early November 1921, Relief ran up on a gravel bar on the Willamette River, near the settlement of Fairfield, in Marion County.
 Fairfield, now uninhabited, was located on the east bank of the Willamette River, between Salem and Champoeg, about eight miles west of Woodburn, Oregon.
 The steamer was still there on the bar on November 17, having been stranded by low water conditions in the river.

 In early May, 1922, Capt.
 Willam C. Lumm, master and part owner, brought Relief back into service, after the boat had been laid up for some time.
 Lumm's objective was to tow the tourist barge Bluebird on sight-seeing trips around the Portland harbor during the summer.